 It’s not just guesswork, though.
 Building materials and finished products like doors have their energy efficiency measured with ratings called U-factor and R-value.

 U-factor measures the rate at which heat flows through the door.
-The lower the U-factor, the more energy-efficient an item is.
-In New Jersey, your door should have a U-factor of at least .27.
+The lower the U-factor, the more energy-efficient the door is.
+In Long Island, your door should have a U-factor of at least 0.27.

 A product’s R-value determines how well it insulates.
 The higher the R-value, the better it is at insulating.
 Nationwide, the range for acceptable R-values is much wider: it just needs to be between 13 and 21.